navjot1314/interior-shopping-app-kotlin/README.md

 This repository contains a prototype Android application developed using Kotlin.

 ## Overview
-The application was built to demonstrate mobile app design, navigation flow, and feature implementation.
+The application was built to demonstrate mobile application design, navigation flow, and feature implementation as part of a learning and project-based initiative.

 ## Tech Stack
 - Kotlin
 - Android SDK
-- XML
+- XML (UI Layouts)

 ## Demo
-A working APK build is provided in the `apk/` folder for demonstration purposes.
+A working APK build of the application is provided in the `apk/` folder for demonstration purposes.

 ## Note
-Source code is not included in this repository due to project size and dependency constraints.
+The source code is not included in this repository due to project size and dependency constraints.
 This project is intended to showcase application functionality and design.